-Transmitter Media is a podcast company specializing in highly edited and beautifully sound designed work.
-We help companies, organizations, publishers and individuals create podcasts, from start to finish, and provide comprehensive consulting services for all stages of production, including launch.
+Transmitter Media is a creative podcast company specializing in highly edited and beautifully sound designed work.
+We create original, impactful content, and help companies, organizations, publishers and individuals create podcasts, from start to finish.
+We provide comprehensive consulting services for all stages of production, including launch.
 Our goal is to do creative work that is made by and for a diversity of voices and perspectives.
 Want us to make your podcast/develop your show/consult?
 Get in touch.

-Gretta Cohn is a development executive and podcast producer, with a decade of experience creating strong story-driven shows that start conversations.
+Gretta Cohn, Transmitter's founder, has more than a decade of experience creating strong story-driven shows that start conversations.
 Her work has been heard on public radio stations around the country, and through millions of podcast downloads worldwide.

-She was Executive Producer and head of new show development at Earwolf and Midroll Media (one of Fast Company's "Most Innovative" Companies, 2016), where she developed and launched numerous podcasts, including: award-winning iTunes #1 show Beautiful Stories from Anonymous People, popular recap show Bitch Sesh and iTunes ‘Best of’ picks Katie Couric and The Black List Table Reads.
+She was Executive Producer and head of new show development at Earwolf and Midroll Media (one of Fast Company's "Most Innovative" Companies, 2016), where she developed and launched numerous podcasts, including: award-winning iTunes #1 show Beautiful Stories from Anonymous People and iTunes ‘Best of’ pick Katie Couric.
 She also helped re-launch critically acclaimed parenting show The Longest Shortest Time.

-Dan's radio and podcast production credits include WNYC's Soundcheck, Studio 360, and Here's The Thing with Alec Baldwin, as well as several early offerings from what would become the station's digital arm, WNYC Studios.
-Dan most recently prospected for new podcast concepts and produced pilots for Midroll Media.
+Dan is a development producer, and a lead producer for WorkLife with Adam Grant.
+His radio and podcast production credits include WNYC's Soundcheck, Studio 360, and Here's The Thing with Alec Baldwin, as well as several early offerings from what would become the station's digital arm, WNYC Studios.
+Dan also prospected for new podcast concepts and produced pilots for Midroll Media.
 He is a Michigan native.